 Our downloadable guide will help you calculate the duration and frequency of your contractions.

 Contractions generally signal that you’re in labour and will soon deliver your baby.
 However, you may also experience Braxton Hicks contractions, also known as false labour pains.

 Real contractions come at regular intervals and intensify as labour progresses.
 False contractions are irregular and fade with rest.
 The distinction between real and false labour is not always obvious.
 When in doubt, speak with your health care provider.

-To learn more, read our fact sheet on contractions (French only).
+To learn more, read our fact sheet on contractions.

 When should you go to your birth location?

 If your water breaks in a gush or begins to leak continuously.